 By following his dream, “Hurricane” JJ Maguire rubbed elbows with some of the most influential names in music and wrestling.
 Pick a WWF or WCW wrestler from the ’80s through to the ’90s, and there’s a good chance that JJ created their theme music along with his friend, Jimmy Hart.
-Credited with over 100 wrestler entrance theme songs, JJ Maguire was crucial in the overall identity of your favorite superstars.
-From beach house recording sessions with Hulk Hogan, to forming a very personal relationship with Vince McMahon, here is his remarkably memorable story.
+Credited with over 100 wrestler entrance theme songs, JJ Maguire was crucial in your favorite superstars’ overall identity.
+From beach house recording sessions with Hulk Hogan to form a very personal relationship with Vince McMahon, here is his remarkably memorable story.

 “God gave me a talent, and I took it to the greatest show on Earth.
 Who knew wrestling was such a powerful force?
 I did.” – JJ Maguire

 JJ Maguire, The Man Behind Your Favorite Wrestling Music